-Fortunately, solitary exercises outdoors were and are still allowed to date, and so I’ve made the best of the situation and cycled extensively through solitary landscapes in Franconia.
+Fortunately, solitary outdoor exercises were and are still allowed to date, and so I’ve made the best of the situation and cycled extensively through solitary landscapes in Franconia.

 The Franconian Switzerland is an upland in Upper Franconia not far off from Nuremberg (which is situated in Middle Franconia).

-I visited the Franconian Switzerland quite often during my student days with my buddies, for the …
+I visited the Franconian Switzerland fairly often during my student days with my buddies, for …

 Apart from hiking, cycling is one of my favorite activities during weekends or short vacations.